ORN-Fox/garden-paws-patch-fr/README.md

 4. Start the game, select `FR` in the menu of available languages ​​from the `Localization` button at the bottom left of the home screen.
 And validate.
 5. Start the game, select `FR` in the menu of available languages ​​from the `Localization` button at the bottom left of the home screen.
 Validate, the game must be translated otherwise start over from step 1.
 6. Enjoy ! 😄😎

+# Did you find an error in the translations?

+Open an issue to indicate it so that it can be corrected.
+And if you know how to do, propose a Pull Request to contribute!
+Thank you